 What is Prince Oleg famous for?
-The story of the prophetic Oleg, the prince of Kievan Rus
+The story of the prophetic Oleg, prince of Kievan Rus

-During the reign of Prince Oleg, Novgorod and Kiev principalities united into a single state.
-The ancient Russian state gradually gained power.
-Prince Oleg, in one way or another, managed to extend his power to the Krivichi, Drevlyans, Northerners, Radimichi, Tivertsy and other Slavic tribes.
-Under the protectorate of Kyiv was all the way "from the Varangians to the Greeks" and its branches to the Desna and Zapadnaya Dvina.
-Prince Oleg was the first to strike at the might of the Khazar Khaganate.
-He successfully fought with the Viuantian Empire.
-In 907, he concluded with the Greeks an agreement on peace and trade that was beneficial for Rus', which was later confirmed in 912.
-In the text of the document, Oleg is first named "Grand Duke of Russia".
+During the reign of Prince Oleg, the Novgorod and Kiev principalities united into a single state.
+The Old Russian state gradually gained power.
+Prince Oleg, in one way or another, managed to extend his power to the Krivichi, Drevlyans, Northerners, Radimichi, Tivertsi and other Slavic tribes.
+The whole route was under the protectorate of Kyiv "from the Varangians to the Greeks" and its branches to the Desna and Western Dvina.
+Prince Oleg was the first to strike a blow at the power of the Khazar Kaganate.
+He successfully fought with the Viwantine Empire.
+In 907, he concluded a peace and trade treaty with the Greeks that was beneficial for Rus', which was later confirmed in 912.
+In the text of the document Oleg is named for the first time "Grand Duke of Russia".

-Preparing for a hike.
-Prince Oleg wanted to establish his control throughout the trade route "from the Varangians to the Greeks" and sought to establish itself in the south.
-In the second half of the 9th century, a Scandinavian settlement arose on the Middle Dnieper, now known as Gnezdovo.
-It became a stronghold for newcomers from the north on their way to Kyiv.
-Prince Oleg remained in Novgorod for three years, preparing an aggressive campaign.
-In 882, having gathered a huge army, he went to the "countries of the Dnieper".
+Preparing for the hike.
+Prince Oleg wanted to establish his control along the entire trade route "from the Varangians to the Greeks" and sought to establish himself in the south.
+In the second half of the 9th century, a Scandinavian village arose on the Middle Dnieper, now known as Gnezdovo.
+It became a support base for newcomers from the north on their way to Kyiv.
+Prince Oleg remained in Novgorod for three years, preparing a campaign of conquest.
+In 882, having gathered a huge army, he went to the “Dnieper countries.”

 Prince Oleg - biography

-How do we know about Prince Oleg, nicknamed the Prophet?
+How do we know about Prince Oleg, nicknamed the Prophetic?

 From two chronicles: